pgaret/props-props-props-props-props-props-web-0916/README.md

-# Props Props Props Props Props Props
+# Props Props Props Props Props Props #done

 In this lesson, we will learn more about the important role that `props` play in React applications.
 By the end of the lesson you will be able to: